KhaiTPhan/ReadMe-Generator/README.md

 #### Motivation

 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-Writing one from scratch can be time-consuming and there's the risk you might leave oout an important section.
+Writing one from scratch can be time-consuming and there's the risk you might leave out an important section.
+The motivation for this app is to have an efficient and consistent approach to creating README files.

 #### Key features